scoutpred/DMXUVR/README.md

 -Cursor capture is left on.
 Will disable this one in the next patch.

 -In some cases, the companion won't read DMX.exe.
-Restart the companion and DMX.exe just to be sure.
+Restart both the companion and DMX.exe just to be sure.

+-Properly adjusting the sphere models right at your hands's locations!

 # Future Features?
 (Feel free to contribute!)